benjaminion/upgrading-ethereum-book/src/book.md

 [Proposer boost](/part3/forkchoice/phase0#proposer-boost) was also [added](https://github.com/ethereum/consensus-specs/pull/2730) in November 2021.
 This is a defence against potential [balancing attacks](https://ethresear.ch/t/a-balancing-attack-on-gasper-the-current-candidate-for-eth2s-beacon-chain/8079?u=benjaminion) on LMD GHOST that could prevent Casper FFG from finalising.
 We'll cover this in detail in the [proposer boost](/part3/forkchoice/phase0#proposer-boost) section.

 A [new type](https://ethresear.ch/t/balancing-attack-lmd-edition/11853?u=benjaminion) of balancing attack was published in January 2022 that relies on the attacker's validators making equivocating attestations (multiple different attestations at the same slot).
 To counter this, a [defence against equivocating indices](https://github.com/ethereum/consensus-specs/pull/2845) was added in March 2022.
 We'll discuss this when we get to the [`on_attester_slashing()`](/part3/forkchoice/phase0#equivocation_balancing_attack) handler.
+This defence was bolstered in the Capella spec update by excluding all slashed validators from having an influence in the fork choice.

+Several issues involving "unrealised justfication" were discovered during the first half of 2022.
+First, an [unrealised justification reorg](https://notes.ethereum.org/@adiasg/unrealized-justification) attack that allowed the proposer of the first block of an epoch to easily fork out up to nine blocks from the end of the previous epoch.
+A variant of that attack was also found to be able to cause validators to make slashable attestations.
+Second, a [justification withholding attack](https://hackmd.io/o9tGPQL2Q4iH3Mg7Mma9wQ) that an adversary could use to reorg arbitrary numbers of blocks at the start of an epoch.
+These issues were addressed in the Capella spec update with the "pull up tips" and [unrealised justification logic](/part3/forkchoice/phase0#unrealised-justification) that it introduced.

+A reader might infer from this catalogue of issues that the fork choice is fiendishly difficult to reason about, and the reader would not be wrong.
+Some long-overdue [formal verification](/part3/forkchoice/phase0#formal-proofs) work on the fork choice rule has recently been completed.
+It seeks to prove certain desirable properties, such as that an honest validator following the rules can never make slashable attestations.

-We will study each of these in more detail as we work through the fork choice specification in the following two sections.
+We will study each of the issues above in more detail as we work through the fork choice specification in the following two sections.

   - [Phase 0 fork choice](/part3/forkchoice/phase0) is the main fork choice specification.
   - [Bellatrix fork choice](/part3/forkchoice/bellatrix) covers the changes to the fork choice around the Merge.

-Note that a [substantial rewrite](https://github.com/ethereum/consensus-specs/pull/3290) of the fork choice specification is in-flight.
-The rewrite removes the bouncing attack fix and introduces the "pulled tips" defence against a new attack, among other things.
-I will update the following sections when the changes have been released as part of the Capella upgrade.
+Note that the [Capella upgrade](/part4/history/capella) included a [substantial rewrite](https://github.com/ethereum/consensus-specs/pull/3290) of the fork choice specification.
+The rewrite removed the bouncing attack fix and introduced the "pull up tips" defence against a new attack, among other things.
+The following sections are based on the updated Capella version, but the previous annotated fork choice [remains available](/../bellatrix/part3/forkchoice).
+All of these changes were quietly rolled out prior to Capella, buried within various client software updates, while the updated spec was held back until the Capella upgrade itself[^fn-fork-choice-updates].
+A [public disclosure](https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure) of the issues was made a few weeks after the Capella upgrade.

+[^fn-fork-choice-updates]: When issues are found with the fork choice it is common for them to be "silently" fixed in client releases before being made public.
+Paradoxically, changes to the fork choice rule are not consensus breaking and do not usually require simultaneous activation in clients.
+Hard fork upgrades such as Capella ensure that all node operators have, of necessity, upgraded to the latest software versions, at which point it is safe to publish details of the problems and fixes.
+This is one good reason for keeping your software up to date, even between mandatory upgrades.

 ### Phase 0 Fork Choice <!-- /part3/forkchoice/phase0 -->

-This section covers the [Phase 0 Fork Choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/fork-choice.md) document.
-It is based on the Bellatrix, [1.2.0](https://github.com/ethereum/consensus-specs/tree/v1.2.0), spec release version.
-A [major rewrite](https://github.com/ethereum/consensus-specs/pull/3290) of the fork choice rule is due to be released with the Capella upgrade that I will document in a future version of this annotated specification.
+This section covers the [Phase 0 Fork Choice](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/phase0/fork-choice.md) document.
+It is based on the Capella, [v1.3.0](https://github.com/ethereum/consensus-specs/tree/v1.3.0), spec release version.
 For an alternative take, I recommend [Vitalik's annotated fork choice](https://github.com/ethereum/annotated-spec/blob/master/phase0/fork-choice.md) document.
-I deliberately didn't consult that while preparing this, so that we gain the value of two independent expositions.

-Block-quoted content below (with a sidebar) has been copied over verbatim from the specs repo, as well as all the function code.
+Block-quoted content below (with a sidebar) has been copied over verbatim from the specs repo, as has all the function code.

 > The head block root associated with a `store` is defined as `get_head(store)`.
 At genesis, let `store = get_forkchoice_store(genesis_state, genesis_block)` and update `store` by running:
 >